 January 23rd (Sun) 19:00-19:30 From the online press conference to decide the representatives

-Q. It feels like you made the decision at the very last moment, how are you feeling now?
+Q. It feels like you made your decision at the very last moment, how do you feel now?

-- To be honest, it still doesn't feel real.
-I wasn't actually performing consistently well, and my seventh place and qualification to represent Japan was a bit of a blessing in disguise, as other athletes made mistakes.
-I've had to switch gears a bit, and there's still time, so I'd like to prepare my mind and skills for the Olympics.
+— To be honest, it still doesn't feel real.
+I wasn't actually able to consistently get good results, and getting 7th place and qualifying to represent Japan was partly due to the mistakes of other athletes, so I'm trying to switch gears a bit.
+I still have some time, so I'd like to prepare myself mentally and technically for the Olympics.

-Q. This will be your first time competing in the Olympics, so how do you feel about being on such a big stage?
+Q. As this will be your first Olympic appearance, how do you feel about competing on such a big stage as the Olympics

+?
 Especially in moguls, unlike other sports, the Olympics is the biggest stage.
-In freestyle, there are the X Games and other events.
-It's a dream stage after all, and to be honest, I didn't think I'd actually be able to compete this season, so it still feels like a dream, but I hope to be able to take on the challenge with my feet firmly on the ground.
+In freestyle, there are various events like the X Games, but not in moguls.
+It's a dream stage, and to be honest, I didn't really think I'd be able to compete this season, so I'm still feeling like I'm dreaming, but I hope to approach it with my feet firmly on the ground.

-Q. What kind of performance do you want to show to the whole of Japan on this dream stage?
+Q. What kind of image do you want to show to the whole of Japan on that dream stage?

 Q. What are Matsuda's strengths?

-- I once based my training overseas, so I incorporate a variety of things from overseas as well as Japan, and like Hara, I also have a signature move where I grab the board, so I hope people will look at that.
+— I used to train overseas for a while, so I incorporate various things from overseas as well as Japan.
+Like Hara, I also have a signature move where I grip the board, so I hope people will take a look at that.

 Q. What are your goals for the Beijing Olympics

-Q. You were able to play this season, what areas do you think you have improved that led to your selection for the national team?
+Q. You were able to participate this season.
+What aspects of your growth do you think led to your selection for the national team this time?

-Q. It's not surprising to be nervous in a situation like that, so how did you overcome it
+Q. I imagine it would be understandable to feel nervous in a situation like that, so how did you overcome it?

-?
-Well, I'm actually quite a crybaby, so I'd bawl my eyes out the night before.
-It was exhausting.
-But then it came full circle, and I felt like I was able to relax.
+— Well, I'm actually quite a crybaby, so I would be bawling my eyes out the night before.
+It was really tough.
+But, conversely, it felt like it came full circle, and I felt like the tension in my body was released.

-Q. You said you were based overseas for a while, so please tell us when and what you studied
+Q. You mentioned that you were based overseas for a period of time.
+Could you tell us when you started studying there and what you learned?

-.
-After graduating from high school, I went to Colorado in the US to work with a coach who taught me the kind of skating I wanted to do.
-In fact, there were many skaters from his team who had gone on to represent the US in the Olympics, and it was the kind of skating I had always dreamed of, so it was great to meet someone who could teach me the kind of skating I wanted to do.
+— After graduating from high school, I went to Colorado in the United States to find a coach who taught the kind of skiing I wanted to do.
+In fact, many people from that team went on to represent the US at the Olympics, and it was the kind of skiing I admired, so I was glad to meet someone who could teach me the kind of skiing I wanted to do.

-Q. Could you tell us how you ended up attending Hakuba High School, being from Kyoto?
-What exactly was the "skating style you wanted to do" during your training in Colorado?
-Are you still maintaining that style or has it changed?
+Q. Could you tell us about your background in Kyoto and how you came to attend Hakuba High School, what kind of "skiing style" you wanted to pursue during your training in Colorado, and whether you still maintain that style or if it has changed?

-I went to Hakuba High School because I went to America, but it was difficult to get to Kyoto by overnight bus every weekend to do the training I wanted, so I went to Hakuba High School and joined the Nagano Prefecture team.
-The skating I wanted to learn in America was a more scientific, aggressive style.
-I tend to fall backward, so I wanted to skate to compensate for that.
-There's a unique American style, and I admired that cool skating.
-Now I'm maintaining that style while incorporating sophisticated Japanese techniques, so I think I'm getting the best of both worlds.
+— I went to Hakuba High School for the same reasons I went to America, but to do the kind of training I wanted, it would have been difficult to go to Kyoto every weekend by overnight bus, so I went to Hakuba High School and belonged to a team in Nagano Prefecture.
+The kind of skiing I wanted to learn in America was a more scientific and aggressive style.
+I tended to fall backward easily, so I wanted a style that would compensate for that.
+There is a unique American style, and I admired that cool style of skiing.
+Now, I think I'm able to maintain that aspect while also incorporating refined Japanese techniques, so I'm able to take the best of both worlds.

-Q. What prompted you to start moguls and what grade were you in?
+Q. What got you started in moguls and what grade were you in?

-- My father was a mogul skier as a hobby, and we lived in Kyoto, but I started skiing when I was about three years old.
-I remember I was in the fourth grade of elementary school when I decided to compete in competitions and aim for my dream of competing in the Olympics.
-When I was little, I met Janne Lahtera, who is now the coach for the Japanese national team, and I had the opportunity to see Toby Dawson, an American bronze medalist, ski at Hakuba 47, where I'm based.
-I actually joined a team in Nagano Prefecture and before I knew it, it had become a dream.
+— My father did moguls as a hobby, and although we lived in Kyoto, I started skiing when I was about 3 years old.
+I remember it was around the 4th grade of elementary school when I actually started competing and aiming for the dream stage of the Olympics.
+When I was little, I met Janne Lahtera, who is now a coach for the Japanese national team, and there is an American athlete named Toby Dawson who won a bronze medal, and I had the opportunity to watch him ski at Hakuba 47, where I am based.
+As I actually joined the Nagano team and started training, it gradually became my dream.

 Q. Which grab is your signature move?
-And what's it called?
+And what is its name?

-- I use grabs on both backflips and corks, but mine is the cork grab.
-A lot of skaters from other countries are doing it now, but the number of skaters using it exploded the year after I did it.
-It's called the Japan grab, where you grab the tail of your right foot with your left hand, and because you grab with the hand in the direction of rotation, it's also called a lead grab or near Japan.
-The good thing about this grab is that you can balance with your free right hand, making it really easy to land.
-Since my name is Hayate, I thought it might be the S grab, but the name itself is short, so I think the "SOU grab" would be fine.
+— I grab both my backflip and cork, but mine is the cork grab.
+A lot of surfers from other countries are doing it now, but it exploded in popularity the year after I started doing it.
+It's called the Japan grab, where you grab the tail of your right foot with your left hand, but because you grab it with the hand in the direction of rotation, it's also called the lead grab or near Japan.
+The good thing about this grab is that you can use your free right hand to maintain balance, so I think it makes landing very easy.
+My name is Hayate, so I thought it might be the S grab, but my name is short, so I think "SOU grab" is fine.